-- Notice: Students will be notified that an entry has occurred for the purposes described above through a notice, which will be left in the room.
+- Notice: If room is occupied, students will be notified that an entry has occurred for the purposes described above through a notice, which will be left in the room or emailed to the student.
 The University will not provide advance notice of an entry during periods in which the living areas are to be unoccupied due to University Rules and Regulations, or due to the terms of the Residence Hall Agreement. - AUTHORIZED PERSONNEL: Maintenance and housekeeping personnel are authorized to enter any living area for performing their assigned duties.
 Other residence hall employees are authorized to accompany maintenance and housekeeping personnel.